How To Prepare Your Speech Like TED Talks

 Don’t Put on an Act

-People can often spot a person who is phony and is putting up an act and they immediately lose trust in that person.
+People can often spot a phony person and is putting up an act and immediately lose trust in that person.
 Be authentic and true to who you are.

-You may never be invited to a TED talk but if you do learn how to give a TED-like presentation then you have a far greater chance of inspiring your audience and achieving your dreams.
+You may never be invited to a TED talk, but if you learn how to give a TED-like presentation, you have a far greater chance of inspiring your audience and achieving your dreams.